 It will knock your socks off and have you wrapping your hair up in them!
 This is all about how to make your hair beautiful with no heat and no time.
 Curl your hair in your sleep with a sock.
 Yup, you heard me right.
 Have you heard of this sock bun?
 I was on Pinterest a while back and spotted this post about the sock bun which links you to her video on YouTube.

 Why?
 Because: It literally takes a minute to doNO heat at all – just a soft little sock in your hairNo product (for me anyway)You can sleep in it very comfortablyIt works Marvelously and is simple beautiful This is the sock bun before and after of my hair.
 Here are the step by step instructions on how to make this work.
+First steal a sock from your husband’s dress sock collection (that is what I did anyway).
+Now roll the sock into a ring.
+Put your dry hair into a high ponytail.
+Now spritz just the hair in your ponytail with water.
+This is my new go-to styling technique.
 Sneaky Sugar Offenders.
 Whole-grain cereal and English muffins don't scream sweet, yet these and other seemingly healthful foods can be sugar minefields.

 "During the fat-free craze of the '80s and '90s, manufacturers removed fat from packaged foods and replaced it with sugar to make up for the lack of taste," Farrell says.
 Since then, fat has come back—and the sugar has stayed.
 But finding the stuff that doesn't belong isn't easy.
 Nutrition labels list only total grams of sugar, lumping together those that were added with those that occur naturally in the ingredients.
 To discover what's really in there, look for the word sugar in the ingredients list and also its aliases.
 6 Health Myths Busted! - Healthy Living on Shine.

 Illustration: Christopher Silas NealBy Ramona Emerson You know how vitamin C protects against colds?